disulfidebond/Parse_VarSeq_Coverage_Output/README.md

 If no text gene list is provided, then the script will assume the gene names in the 'Names' column of the coverage file are correct, and will use those.
 If a text gene list is provided, then the script will verify the gene list against the gene names in the 'Names' column of the coverager file.
 If there is a mismatch between the provided gene list text file and the genes listed in the coverage file, the script will output a warning and stop.

 If the `--force` option is used, then the script will output a warning if there is a mismatch between the provided gene list text file and the genes listed in the coverage file, but will still run.
 If no text gene list is provided, then this option is ignored.

+## R Usage
+The [R script]() can be run from RStudio or Bash.
+Before running, modify the `inFile` variable to hold the input file name, and the `outFileName` variable to hold the output file name.
+The script will not check if a file is present before overwriting it.

+To run via commandline, you could do `Rscript scan_exons.py`, and to run it in RStudio, simply load the file and modify the variables as indicated.